R\'enyi Resolvability and Its Applications to the Wiretap Channel: Application to the Wiretap Channel

 which is different from the optimal region $\mathcal{R}_{1+s}$ given by us.
 Obviously $\bigcup_{Q_{Z}}\mathcal{R}_{1+s}$ $(Q_{Z})\subseteq\mathcal{R}_{\mathsf{MI}}$.
-Csisz\'ar and K\"orner~\cite[Cor.
+Xu and Chen \cite{xu2008broadcast} and Csisz\'ar and K\"orner~\cite[Cor.
 2]{Csiszar78} derived the optimal region $\mathcal{R}_{\mathsf{MI}}$ by using a two-layered code, but for our case, a single-layered code is sufficient to achieve the optimality; a similar conclusion for the $s=0$ case can be drawn from the results in \cite{kobayashi2013secure}.
 This is because our secrecy measure requires that $M_{1}$ and $Z^{n}$ are approximately independent (similarly to the conventional setting) but also requires the wiretapper's observation $Z^{n}$ to approximately follow a target memoryless distribution $Q_{Z}^{n}$ (soft-covering the space according to the target distribution).
 We provide an intuitive interpretation for why a two-layered code is not necessary to achieve the optimal region for our problem.
 For simplicity, we consider the case with the R\'enyi parameter equal to $1$; If we apply a two-layered code to our setting then to guarantee the soft-covering property (under the TV distance measure, which is weaker than the R\'enyi divergence), the non-secret message for each layer has to have rates that are appropriately lower bounded as follows: $R_{0}^{(1)}>I\left(U;Z\right),$ $R_{0}^{(1)}+R_{0}^{(2)}>I\left(UW;Z\right)$ for some $P_{UW|X}$ and ${P}_{X}\in\mathcal{P}\left(P_{Z|X},Q_{Z}\right)$ \cite{Gohari}, where $R_{0}^{(1)}$ and $R_{0}^{(2)}$ respectively denote the transmission rate of the non-secret message for the first and second layer.
 On the other hand, the total rate is still constrained by $I\left(W;Y\right)$, i.e., $R_{0}^{(1)}+R_{0}^{(2)}+R_{1}\leq I\left(W;Y\right)$.
 Hence the achievable rate pair $(R_{0}^{(1)}+R_{0}^{(2)},R_{1})$ is still in $\mathcal{R}_{1}(P_{Z})$.
-This is also true for the R\'enyi divergence measure. \end{rem}
+Note that this is true even for the TV distance.
+As a result, it must also be true for the stronger distance measures such as relative entropy or R\'enyi divergence. \end{rem} \begin{rem} Both the coding scheme in this paper and that in \cite[Cor.
+2]{Csiszar78} require stochastic encoding to achieve the optimal rate regions.
+The amount of randomness needed to realize the stochastic encoding for the setting similar to that in~\cite[Cor.
+2]{Csiszar78} was studied in \cite{watanabe2015optimal}, and the case with only an asymptotically vanishing rate of extra randomness available but with non-uniform sources to be transmitted was studied in \cite{chou2017coding}.
+For our setting, the admissible rate region for the case with no extra randomness (i.e., the case with deterministic encoders) was provided in Subsection \ref{subsec:DetEnc}. \end{rem} \begin{rem} The {\em semantic-security capacity} $C_{\mathsf{SS}}$ (with the secrecy measure\footnote{This measure comes from \cite[Thm.~2]{Goldfeld}, but is different from and stronger than the original one $\max_{P_{M}\in\mathcal{P}\left(\mathcal{M}\right)}I\left(M;Z^{n}\right)$, also considered by Goldfeld, Cuff, and Permuter in~\cite{Goldfeld}.
+However, both measures result in the same secrecy capacity~\cite{Goldfeld}.} $\max_{m_{1}}D\left(P_{Z^{n}|M_{1}=m_{1}}\|Q_{Z}^{n}\right)\rightarrow0$), studied in~\cite{Goldfeld}, is proven to be equal to $C_{\mathsf{MI}}$.
+Obviously, this secrecy measure is not weaker than the one considered in this paper (when the R\'enyi divergence parameter is equal to $1$).
+In fact, by a simple expurgation argument, it is easy to show that the secrecy measure of $D\left(P_{Z^{n}|M_{1}}\|Q_{Z}^{n}|P_{M_{1}}\right)\rightarrow0$ implies semantic secrecy (see for example \cite[Appendix A]{Parizi} or \cite[footnote on p.~6825]{Han14}.
+So these two measures are equivalent.
+In \cite{Goldfeld} Goldfeld, Cuff, and Permuter focused only on the secrecy capacity $C_{\mathsf{SS}}$, i.e., the maximum transmission rate of the secret message without a constraint on non-secret message required by the legitimate user.
+Here we consider a more general scenario: the simultaneous transmission of the secret and non-secret messages.
+By the above-mentioned expurgation argument, we can obtain a complete characterization of the admissible region of $(R_{0},R_{1})$ under the secrecy constraint $\max_{m_{1}}D_{1+s}\left(P_{Z^{n}|M_{1}=m_{1}}\|Q_{Z^{n}}\right)\rightarrow0,s\in[-1,1]\cup\{\infty\}$, which turns out to be the same as $\mathcal{R}_{1+s}(Q_{Z})$. \end{rem} The result of Theorem \ref{thm:StochasticEncoder} for the binary wiretap channel $Y=X\oplus V_{1},V_{1}\sim\mathsf{Bern}\left(0.1\right)$ and $Z=X\oplus V_{2},V_{2}\sim\mathsf{Bern}\left(0.3\right)$ with target distribution $Q_{Z}=\mathsf{Bern}\left(0.5\right)$ and $s=1$ is illustrated in Fig.~\ref{fig:Resolvability-1-1-1-1-1}.
+From the figure, we observe that different from the deterministic encoder case, for this case the achievability of a rate pair $(R_{0},R_{1})$ indeed implies the achievability of a rate pair $(R_{0}',R_{1}')$ such that $R_{0}'\leq R_{0},R_{1}'\leq R_{1}$.